Weekend worship celebration

 But even a small group isn’t always small enough.
 Even within the 12, Jesus had an inner circle of 3.
 He discipled those he was closest to and it was there he saw the most fruitful life changes happen in them.
 We all need a best friend (or two or three).
 When Christians get together with an intentional purpose to help each other grow, the results are incredible!
 We only get one life to become what God intended us to be, so why not make our relationships more intentional with that goal in mind.
 The best life change comes when close friends, each committed to God and each other, look out for each other’s best interests and help each other discover and live out God’s plan for each other’s lives.

 We want to follow the paradigm that Jesus showed us with his life, not as a rigid blueprint to be followed, but as people who want to invest ourselves where the heart of God is; people.
-So this new church will have weekend celebrations, small groups meeting throughout the week, and mentoring relationships which produce God’s character, attitude, and love into each person who is willing to make the sacrifice of time, energy, and heart to be all that God has called us to be; like Jesus.
+So we have weekend celebrations, small groups meeting throughout the week, and mentoring relationships which produce God’s character, attitude, and love into each person who is willing to make the sacrifice of time, energy, and heart to be all that God has called us to be; like Jesus.